Skip to main content

 Numbra was developed by DigiPen Europe-Bilbao.

-Numbra is a single player game.
+Numbra is a single player game with multiplayer support.